bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/using-bitmark-shares.md

       -b <block_number>
   ```

-  >The `swap` command is to initialize a swap shares request, the request needs to be sign by the sender.
+  >The `swap` command initializes a swap shares request, the request must be signed by the sender.
 Once the receiver signs to accept the request, the swap shares transaction is created and submitted to the blockchain.
-The `swap` command options:
   >
+  >**Global Options:**
-  >* `sender identity` - The identity of the sender's Bitmark Account which is created and stored in the Bitmark CLI config file.
+  >* `sender identity` - The identity of the sender's Bitmark Account, which is stored in the Bitmark-CLI config file.
   >
+  >**Command Options:**
   >* `receiver` - The receiver's identifier.
-It could be the receiver's Bitmark Account Number or the identity which is created and stored in the Bitmark CLI.
+It could be the receiver's Bitmark Account Number or an identity that is stored in the Bitmark-CLI config file.
   >
-  >* `shareId1` - The id of the shares of that the sender is swapping.
+  >* `shareId1` - The id of the shares that the sender is swapping.
   >
   >* `quantity1` - The number of shares that the sender wants to swap with the receiver.
   >
-  >* `shareId2` - The id of the shares that the receiver is owning and for which the sender wants to swap.
+  >* `shareId2` - The id of the shares that the receiver is swapping.
   >
-  >* `quantity2` - The number of the receiver's shares for which the sender wants to swap.
+  >* `quantity2` - The number of shares that the receiveer want to swap with the sender.
   >
-  >* `block_number` - This provides a time-limit to let the request expire and become invalid.
+  >* `block_number` - A time-limit after which the request expires and becomes invalid.
 Every 30 blocks from the current block adds one hour of expiration.
   > - [Bitmark Blockchain's current block height](https://registry.bitmark.com)
   > - [Bitmark Testnet Blockchain's current block height](https://registry.test.bitmark.com)
   >
   >**Note:** The `shareId1` and the `shareId2` are different.
-They are the ids of different shares which are generated from different Bitmark Certificates.
+They are the ids of different shares, which are generated from different Bitmark Certificates.

 *Example:*